 What challenges could arise in cross-platform development, and how can they be mitigated

-One of the main challenges in cross-platform development is achieving optimal performance across different devices and operating systems.
-Since cross-platform apps often rely on a single codebase that may not be fully optimized for each platform, they can experience slower load times or less responsive interfaces compared to native apps.
-For example, graphic-intensive applications, such as multimedia applications or augmented reality apps, might struggle with performance.
-To overcome this, your development team can use platform-specific code optimizations or native modules to enhance performance where necessary.
+One of the main challenges in cross platform development is achieving strong performance across different devices and operating systems.
+Because cross platform apps rely on a shared codebase, they may not always be fully optimized for each platform.
+This can lead to slower load times or less responsive user interfaces compared to native apps.

 Limited access to native features